ItzASecretBoi/ItzASecretBlog/src/content/posts/damn..md

 ## Growing up sucks...
 It's been a whole 19 years since I was born, and quite frankly, I've realized that growing up, sucks.
 Like really bad.

 I've become isolated from the world in a way honestly & I **really** hate to be dramatic in any way but it's honestly getting **really** bad.
-I practically never leave my house, no drivers license, no job, broke 24/7.
+I practically never leave my house, no drivers license, no job, no **BITCHES**, and I'm broke 24/7.
 I always kid around and tell myself i'm a "Spongebob ass n*gga" lol.
 Because just like him, despite being a grown ass adult, I still haven't gotten my boating license.

 ## Why can't you get your driving license?